fetchai/agents-aea/docs/index.md

 The framework is modular, extensible, and composable.
 It attempts to make agent development as straightforward as possible, similar to web development using popular web frameworks such as Django or Flask.

-A modular approach to the framework allows the resuse of previously developed components from the entire community, easily equiping AEA's with the necessary components to:
+A modular approach to the framework allows the reuse of previously developed components from the entire community, easily equipping AEA's with the necessary components to:

 * Communicate with each other in a decentralised peer 2 peer manner using the <a href="acn">Agent Communication Network (ACN)</a>
 * Interact directly with blockchains as a financial settlement and commitment layer, such as <a href="https://ethereum.org/en/" target="_blank">Ethereum</a>.